MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/refinement-web-part.md

 ## Change the display name for a refiner
 <a name="__change_the_display"> </a>

 By default, the name of the managed property will be used as a display name for the refiner.
-In many cases, the managed property name is hard to understand — for example, **RefinableString00** or **ColorOWSTEXT**.
+In many cases, the managed property name is hard to understand—for example, **RefinableString00** or **ColorOWSTEXT**.
 You can fix this by changing the name of the refiner in a JavaScript file.

 1. On the page that contains the Refinement Web Part, on the **Settings** menu, click **Site Settings**.